Wextikit/ElysiumModMenu/README.md

 The **Visuals** section adds extra information and visibility options during gameplay.

-Main features:

-* See ghosts
-* See player roles
+* See ghosts and player roles
 * Show player info above nameplates
-* Show Host, level, platform, and Friend Code
-* Hide Friend Code display if needed
-* Friend ESP ignore list
-* Reveal roles during meetings
-* Reveal votes
-* See players inside vents
-* Full Bright
-* Tracers
-* Free camera with WASD movement and scroll zoom
+* Free camera with zoom
-* Always show chat
-* Read ghost chat

-The `spf` marker near a platform means that platform spoofing is active on that player.

 ---

 ## ♡ Players

-The **Players** section is used for player-related actions and quick player management.
+The **Players** section is used for player-related actions and quick management.

-Main features:

 * Select players from the lobby or match
 * View player information
-* Apply actions to selected players
-* Save selected player outfit
-* Use selected player data with other menu tools
+* Use selected player data with menu tools
-* Manage player-related ESP visibility

 ---